RingierIMU/candidate-challenge-mkt-cube/README.md

 **Description:** Add simple search

 Add a text input to the search page that will allow a user to enter a string.
 When the user clicks the `Search` button next to this input field, the page will reload with the postcards that match the entered search text.
-The entered search text should be matched against the postcard's title.
+The entered search text should be matched against part or all of the postcard's title.

 Add tests for this new feature.